JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Animus needle (d4)
 - By dealing **critical damage** with this this small copper needle, you leech the life force from one creature and cause the needle to glow a faint color (depending on the creature).
 - By sticking the charged needle into another object, you transfer the creatures soul to that new object.
-If the new creature is alive, the higher WIL prevails.
+If the new creature is alive, the higher PRS prevails.

 ### Pleasant Dress
 - A light, nicely made sundress of durable yellow fabric.
 When worn, it is impossible for anyone to hold a negative opinion of the wearer, or for the wearer to hold a negative opinion of anyone else.